DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 censorship are increasing and we are witnessing the eventual end of the Internet.
 This also applies to cases where the Internet is hijacked for undesirable purposes.
-Today, the confusion around freedom of expression is embodied in the names of Chelsea (previously Bradley) Manning, Julian Assange and Edward Snowden.
+Today, the confusion around freedom of expression is embodied in the names of Chelsea Manning, Julian Assange and Edward Snowden.
 For some they are heroes of democracy and for others they are national traitors.
-Chelsea Manning, an American citizen, has been condemned to 35 years in jail by his own government.
-While Julian Assange and Edward Snowden have take refuge in the limbo of international law.
+Chelsea Manning, an American citizen, has been condemned to 35 years in jail by her own government, while Julian Assange and Edward Snowden have take refuge in the limbo of international law.

 One of the ‘end of the Internet’ scenarios takes place in the midst of